The 5 ‘Jewels’ of Mandopop: China’s Joker Xue is the newly minted gem

 Despite being released three decades ago, Goodbye Kiss’ popularity endures.
 At 2022’s U1000 Music Countdown, the track came in at No. 87.
 Cheung also had another 24 songs on the chart.

-UP NEXT: Cheung is in the midst of holding a jaw-dropping 24 concerts – from Dec 10, 2023, to Jan 13, 2024 – at the Hong Kong Coliseum as part of his 60+ Concert Tour.
+Up next: Cheung is in the midst of holding a jaw-dropping 24 concerts – from Dec 10, 2023, to Jan 13, 2024 – at the Hong Kong Coliseum as part of his 60+ Concert Tour.

 Before one of these shows, he was filmed outside the venue receiving gifts and cards from fans, and one asked if he could speak Mandarin during his show, as she did not understand Cantonese.
 He replied, “Just learn it”, to loud cheers from the crowd.